ashishsv029/megha-sandesham/README.md

 # Todos:-

-1. Add cron handling for all scheduled messages - change UI of the scheduled messages
+1. Add cron handling for all scheduled messages - change UI of the scheduled messages -  ToDo
-2. Add proper session management, signIn and Signup flows using proper authentication and authorization workflows (or use java springboot project for doing the same)
+2. Add proper session management, signIn and Signup flows using proper authentication and authorization workflows (or use java springboot project for doing the same) - Done (Using Spring Security, JWT Based authentication)
-3. Add Images handling for 1. profile photos 2.
-Sending Images
+4. Add Images handling for 1. profile photos 2.
+Sending Images - Done (using AWS S3 and presigned URLs)

 PHASE 2:

-1. AWS deployment
+1. AWS deployment - Done (Using ECS Fargate)
-2. CI CD Pipleline
+2. CI CD Pipleline - ToDO